AmrEldib/amreldib.github.io/reviews/_posts/2013-12-27-MastersOfDoom.md

 title: "Masters of Doom: How Two Guys Created an Empire and Transformed Pop Culture"
 time: 2013-12-27 20:52:00.001000000 -07:00
 category: reviews
-excerpt: If you played any of these games as a kid: Wolf 3D, Doom, or Quake, read this book.
+excerpt: "If you played any of these games as a kid: Wolf 3D, Doom, or Quake, read this book."
 rating: 5
 tags:
 - Biography